The kidnapping and murder of Italy's former prime minister Aldo Moro by the terrorist group Brigate Rosse.

 He is also aware of the consequences that not only he, but the DC and state as a whole will face should they fail to come to a peaceful resolution stating "another more terrible and equally dead-end cycle will begin."
 Towards the end of the letter, Moro writes "in truth, I also feel a little abandoned by you."
 However, while in this letter Moro clearly states his desire to negotiate for his freedom, the state continued to stand against coming to any kind of compromise.
 If it is to be assumed that this letter was written under the dictation of the BR, we now have reason to believe they were willing to negotiate.

-On the 6th of April, the BR's fifth communication was received along with an autographed attack by Moro on Taviani, Cossiga, Zaccagnini, as well as the whole of his party.
+On the 6 April, the BR's fifth communication was received along with an autographed attack by Moro on Taviani, Cossiga, Zaccagnini, as well as the whole of his party.
 In the letter, Moro writes "Of course, I cannot prevent myself from underlining the wickedness of all the Christian Democrats who did not agree with my position… And Zaccagnini?
 How can he stay tranquil in his position?
 And Cossiga could not devise any possible defense?
 My blood will fall over them."
 Moro had at this point run out of patience, and his and the BR's attempts to coax the state into negotiations had failed.
 Thus, they decided to try a different tactic.

-On the 15th of April, the BR released their sixth communication in which they stated “Aldo Moro has been found guilty and has been condemned to death.”
+On the 15 April, the BR released their sixth communication in which they stated “Aldo Moro has been found guilty and has been condemned to death.”
 Despite this frightening revelation from the BR, Italian authorities refused to budge, believing it to be just another ploy by the terrorists to coax them into action.

 The Brigate Rosse's apartment